Brobz/nuca_script/README.md

         println(">> It is bigger than zero!");
       }

-An _if statement_ is used to decide which code section to run based on a boolean expression; If the expression within the parenthesis evaluates as True, the code within the curly braces ( { and } ) will be run;
+An `if` statement is used to decide which code section to run based on a boolean expression; If the expression within the parenthesis evaluates as `True`, the code within the curly braces ( `{` and `}` ) will be run;
-If it evaluates as False,the program will jump its execution to after the braces and keep going.
+If it evaluates as `False`, the program will jump its execution to after the braces and keep going.

-You can have as many ifs and else ifs as you would like on a chain, however there can only be one else, and it wil forcefully denote the end of the conditional chain.
+You can have as many `if` and `else if` as you would like on a chain, however there can only be one `else`, and it wil forcefully denote the end of the conditional chain.

 ## **Arrays**